 \subsection{$\rho$ and $\sigma$ from lattice simulation}

 We begin from the point of view of magnetic flux conservation and compute the resistivity $\rho$ from the Kubo formula \eqref{kuborho}.
 To this end, we need a reliable estimation of the zero momentum electric correlator.
-We show the results for $e^2=1, N=200$ in the upper panel of the left-hand side of Fig.~\ref{fig:resistivity}.
+We show the results for $e^2=1, N=200$ in the upper panel of Fig.~\ref{fig:resistivity-1}.
 The correlator is obtained from an average of $500$ simulations see App.~\ref{app:numerics} for more information about the simulation parameters.
 By the Kubo formula \eqref{eq:classkuborho}, the resistivity is the integral of this correlator.
-In practice, we define the quantity \be \rho_t=\int_0^{\infty}\dd t' \Gcl{E}(t') \ee As shown in the bottom panel of the left-hand side of Fig.~\ref{fig:resistivity}, it saturates to a constant value.
+In practice, we define the quantity \be \rho_t=\int_0^{\infty}\dd t' \Gcl{E}(t') \ee As shown in the bottom panel of Fig.~\ref{fig:resistivity-1}, it saturates to a constant value.
 Our final estimate of $\rho$ is obtained by averaging $\rho_t$ at late time $t>200$.

 We can already note that $\rho|_{e^2=1}=1.06 \pm 0.03$. has a finite value that can be accurately determined.
 We also see oscillations in the propagators.
 They are of a non-universal origin.
 They are plasmon-like oscillations generated by our classical lattice equivalent of hard thermal loops.
 We discuss this further in Appendix \ref{app:thermalmass}.